algorithmsbooks/decisionmaking-ancillaries/README.md

 ## Code

-All textbook code can be found in this [repository](https://github.com/algorithmsbooks/decisionmaking-code).
+All textbook typeset code blocks can be found in this [repository](https://github.com/algorithmsbooks/decisionmaking-code).

 ## Figures